 EXPLAINprefix.
 For more information, see EXPLAIN Syntax.Important

-Explains are generated for query data supplied by the MySQL Enterprise Monitor Proxy and Aggregator, Connector/J plugin, and Performance Schema sources.
+Explains are generated for query data supplied by the Performance Schema.

 Explain is supported for all DML statements on MySQL 5.6.3 or higher.
 On earlier versions, only

 The Graphs tab shows key graphs over the selected time period for the example query.
 Shown are graphs of the Execution Time, Executions, Rows, and Kilobytes.
 These can be used to identify deviations from the normal values.
 Unlike the query-correlation graphs, these graphs shown only the query statistics over the given time period.